Analysis | By the standards Trump set in his 2012 ‘Obama is fired’ video, Trump would have fired himself

 “Now, your golf swing is good, but I know you get to play a lot,” Trump continues, elucidating what was apparently the second-most important problem with Obama’s presidency.
 “And for all that you play, you should have a much more upright finish.
 You’d be much better at the game.”

 As president, of course, Trump has played far more golf than Obama.
-By The Washington Post’s count, he’s played 244 rounds, compared with 111 during Obama’s first term in office.
+By The Washington Post’s count, Trump has played 244 rounds, compared with 111 during Obama’s first term in office.
 Trump’s White House doesn’t confirm his playing in the way that Obama’s White House did, so we’re often left having to confirm Trump’s play through social media reports or telephoto imagery.
 Even with that caveat, though, 138 rounds have been confirmed.

-None of Obama’s rounds, of course, were played at courses he owns, since he doesn’t own any.
-All but two of Trump’s were at Trump Organization properties, contributing to the large amount of government money that’s made its way to Trump’s private businesses.
+None of Obama’s rounds, of course, was played at courses he owns, since he doesn’t own any.
+All but two of Trump’s were at Trump Organization properties, contributing to the large amount of government money that has made its way to Trump’s private businesses.

 The quality of Obama’s play is somewhat subjective, but it does bear noting that Trump is a well-known golf cheat.